The Border Collie x Kelpie -

 We’re giving this crossbreed 5 out of 5 in this category.

 Intelligence & Trainability 4/5

-The Border Collie is known as one of the smartest dogs ever, while the Kelpie isn’t too far back.
+The Border Collie is known as one of the smartest dogs ever, and the Kelpie isn’t too far behind.
 Because of its parents, you can expect your Kelpie Border Collie cross to be smart and easy to train.

 While both of the parent breeds are working dogs, it’s important to note the Kelpie was selected to be more independent and work without a shepherd.
 This is a great feature when herding large amounts of sheep, but it could also make training as a house pet more difficult for Kelpies and their crossbreeds.
 The independent streak in Kelpies means they need some convincing, so they understand what’s needed of them, and that they should follow your cues.